MerginMaps/mobile/docs/users/project_config.md

 Input does not include all the SVGs within QGIS.
 Therefore, if you are using SVGs for your layer styling, ensure those are copied across to the project folder.

-Input currently cannot read QGZ project at the moment.
-Ensure to save your project as QGS file.

 An example of Project Properties in QGIS for survey layers and identifiable layers can be seen below:

 <img src="images/qgis_project_properties.png" alt="Preview panel in Input based on Display settings in QGIS" style="width: 50%; height: 50%"/>​